 You didn’t need testing equipment to measure the state of Purdue University’s Wi-Fi network.
 You just needed to look on Reddit, where complaints were flying.
 That was the situation Ian Hyatt walked in to when he took a job as CIO of Purdue University three years ago.

-“The complaints were just nonstop,” Hyatt said, who took the position after long a long career in industry and the US National Guard.
+“The complaints were just nonstop,” said Hyatt, who took the position after a long career in industry and the US National Guard.
 “Our coverage was poor at best.”
 The university’s Cisco wireless access points were old and end-of-life.
 Coverage was slow and patchy, with many dead spots.

 Service for the Wi-Fi network, known as PAL—short for Purdue AirLink—was so hated that students put up a protest banner seven years ago: